 One system developed by the engineering division at Mayo Clinic is a cell-based liver support system designed to treat patients with acute liver failure.
 Working with physicians and researchers, the division developed the Spheroid Reservoir Bioartificial Liver (SRBAL) to serve either as a bridge to liver transplantation or until spontaneous recovery of the patient's liver.

 The system processes body fluids outside the body and includes software, firmware, device packaging and the spheroid reservoir bioreactor.

-The spheroid reservoir bioreactor is a subsystem of the SRBAL that contains normal living liver cells in suspension culture.
+A subsystem of the SRBAL, the spheroid reservoir bioreactor contains normal living liver cells in suspension culture.
 The liver cells are cultured as anchorage-independent spherical aggregates called spheroids.
-The liver spheroids are first formed by a novel patented rocker technique and then transferred to the spheroid reservoir bioreactor where they are maintained in high density suspension culture by a rotational propeller action.
+The liver spheroids are first formed by a novel patented rocker technique and then transferred to the spheroid reservoir bioreactor, where they are maintained in high-density suspension culture by a rotational propeller action.